 wc Water Saving Ideas for the Bathroom

 - Do not use toilets as a trash can.
 Each time you flush trash down the toilet you waste up to seven gallons of water.

 - Take shorter showers.
 Long, hot showers use between two and ten gallons of water every minute.

 - Install water-saving shower heads or flow restrictors.
 You can pick up inexpensive, easy to install devices from your local hardware or plumbing store.
-Stanford residents can pick up a free low-flow showerhead - contact the Water Planning & Stewardship team.
+Stanford residents may qualify for free showerheads, aerators, and toilet flappers upon completion of Valley Water's Do-It-Yourself Indoor Survey Kit, which helps you test for leaks and discover the flow rates of different fixtures.
+Find a digital version at the Valley Water website, or contact the Water Planning & Stewardship team for a physical copy.

 - Turn off the water while brushing your teeth.
 Run as much as you need, then turn off the tap until you need some more.

 - Rinse your razor in the sink.
 Fill the bottom of the sink with a few inches of warm water.
 You can rinse your blade just as easily as with running water and a lot less wastefully.

 - Check your toilets for leaks.
 Listen for water running or hissing when the toilet is not in use or drop a little food coloring or leak tablet into your toilet tank.
 Wait a few minutes.
 If color shows up in your bowl (without flushing the toilet), you have a leak.
 A leaking toilet can waste over 60 gallons of water per day.

 - Install a low flow toilet.
 High Efficiency toilet models use 1.28 gallons per flush, considerably less then older models which use up to 6 gallons per flush.
 An in-depth look at the different low flow models is available for review at MAP Test.